Hxucaa/leancloud-server/README.md

 # Debug and testing
+Due to restrictions inherent to BaaS platform, debugging cloud code is not as straightforward as that for custom server stack.
+Specifically, you do not have complete control of the environment.
+Some compromises have to be made during testing.
+That being said there are definitely tools to go around the problems.

 ## Individually debug and test cloud hooks and cloud functions

-Cloud code 3.0 allows developers to, partially, test code locally instead of having to deploy the code after each change.
-The command-line tool, [avoscloud-code-command](https://github.com/leancloud/avoscloud-code-command), allows you to launch the server locally.
-Test can be run against the locally run server.
-This environment is useful in that it allows developers to individually debug and test cloud hooks and cloud functions.
-Once the server is launched with the command `avoscloud` at command-line, a local debug web page can be reached at [debug page](http://localhost:3001).
+Cloud code 3.0 allows developers to, partially, test server code on local machine.
+Check whether the command-line tool, [avoscloud-code-command](https://github.com/leancloud/avoscloud-code-command), is installed before proceeding.

+To launched the server locally, at command line enter `avoscloud`.
+If it asks for `app ID` and `master key`, find out on leancloud's website.
+A local debug web page can be reached at [debug page](http://localhost:3001).
 On that page, you can individually select cloud hooks and cloud functions, and manually enter JSON data to debug.
+For example, to test a cloud function, you'd select the function from the dropdown menu, then enter data in JSON format in the textbox.
+Run the command and the webpage will return result.
+This also works for cloud hooks.

+**PROS:**

+- Test cloud hooks and cloud functions in isolation.
+For example, testing `beforeUpdate` will not trigger `afterUpdate`.
+- Faster feedback.
+No need to deploy to LeanCloud.

+**CONS:**

+- Manually craft JSON data can be tedious very soon.
+- The local server is a mock server.
+Hence there's no guaruntee it functions exactly the same as production environment.

-There is no way to point `avoscloud-sdk` to target the local mock server, therefore, tests have to be written as raw JSON request sent over network.
-Take a look at the code in `test/ingegration`.
-A library called [superagent](https://github.com/visionmedia/superagent) is used to handle raw network request.
+Tests can be written against cloud hooks and functions individually on the local moc server.
+Conceptually the tests behave similarly to the [debug page](http://localhost:3001).
+You'd craft JSON request in code and send it to local mock server.
+Take a look at the code in `test/ingegration`. [superagent](https://github.com/visionmedia/superagent) is used to handle raw JSON network request.

 **NOTE:** Make sure you enter `nvm use` to switch to the correct Node.js version.